hkl/hkl/README.md

 The hkl language

 To build right now:
-You should only need to do this to update your scripts `$ aclocal`
+You should only need to do this once to update your scripts

+`$ aclocal`

 `$ autoconf`

 `$ automake --add-missing`

 `$ automake`

+`$ libtoolize`

 Then as normal: